Arindamdeb300/Sourcingtoolkit2021/New tool request format.md

 ------| --- | --- |
 [Share Extensions]|(https://chrome.google.com/webstore/detail/chdafcbnfkfenoeejpaeenpdamhmalhe) | Get a list of all your extensions and share them.

-## Email me the details at ardeb@akamai.com, So that i can add them in the list
+## Email me the details at ardeb@akamai.com, So that i can add them to the list.